l0d0v1c/pseudoLucManifesto/PseudoLuc Manifesto-EN.md

 And yet, the exit has never been closer.

 Because the trap isn't having simulacra.
-It's not knowing it.
+It's not knowing that you have them.
 The trap isn't the machine.
 It's our attachment to a rigid definition of the real, the living, the true.
 It's our inability to let go of the central, the fixed, the human pivot.

 Thinking against.
 Against the obvious.
 Against the dominant narrative.
 Against cognitive comfort.
 It's not a luxury.
 It's a discipline.
 A mental hygiene.
 A refusal to sink into algorithmic undifferentiation.
 It's not a war against AI.
 It's a war against passivity.